MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-mdm-windows-defender-advanced-threat-protection.md

-### Offboard and monitor endpoints
+## Offboard and monitor machines using Mobile Device Management tools

-For security reasons, the package used to offboard endpoints will expire 30 days after the date it was downloaded.
+For security reasons, the package used to Offboard machines will expire 30 days after the date it was downloaded.
 Expired offboarding packages sent to an endpoint will be rejected.
 When downloading an offboarding package you will be notified of the packages expiry date and it will also be included in the package name.

 > [!NOTE]
 > Onboarding and offboarding policies must not be deployed on the same endpoint at the same time, otherwise this will cause unpredictable collisions.